Approved by the Administrative Council on September 16, 2014

 Individual users are responsible for knowing what information resources are available, remembering that the members of the University community share them, and refraining from all acts that waste or prevent others from using these resources or from using them in whatever ways have been proscribed by the University and the laws of the state and federal governments.
 Programs that use large amounts of bandwidth may be disabled if they interfere with academic or administrative functions.

 4.3 Recreational activities

 Recreational use of Georgia Southwestern State University computing resources is prohibited to the extent this activity interferes with academic pursuits.
-Recreational computing includes game playing and downloading music or video files.
+Recreational computing includes game playing, downloading music or video files.

 4.4 Information integrity

 It is the user's responsibility to be aware of the potential for and possible effects of manipulating information, especially in electronic form, to understand the changeable nature of electronically stored information, and to verify the integrity and completeness of information that is compiled or used.